 Joseph king of Spain; battles at Vitoria, Badajoz, and Salamanca

-Mexican Independence (1810 - 1821, Mexico) - led by Hidalgo, then Morelos, then Guerrero and Iturbide
+Mexican War of Independence (1810 - 1821, Mexico) - led by Father Miguel Hidalgo, then Jose Maria Morelos,

 Second Seminole War (1835 - 1842, FL) - Osceola led Seminoles against US